xp44mm/Notebook/Compilers/Chapter 4 Syntax Analysis.md

 #### The Supporting C-Routines Part

 The third part of a Yacc specification consists of supporting C-routines.
-A lexical analyzer by the name yylex() must be provided.
-Using Lex to produce yylex() is a common choice; see Section 4.9.3.
+A lexical analyzer by the name `yylex()` must be provided.
+Using Lex to produce `yylex()` is a common choice; see Section 4.9.3.
 Other procedures such as error recovery routines may be added as necessary.

-The lexical analyzer yylex() produces tokens consisting of a token name and its associated attribute value.
-If a token name such as DIGIT is returned, the token name must be declared in the first section of the Yacc specification.
-The attribute value associated with a token is communicated to the parser through a Yacc-defined variable yylval.
+The lexical analyzer `yylex()` produces tokens consisting of a token name and its associated attribute value.
+If a token name such as `DIGIT` is returned, the token name must be declared in the first section of the Yacc specification.
+The attribute value associated with a token is communicated to the parser through a Yacc-defined variable `yylval`.

 The lexical analyzer in Fig. 4.58 is very crude.
-It reads input characters one at a time using the C-function getchar().
-If the character is a digit, the value of the digit is stored in the variable yylval, and the token name DIGIT is returned.
+It reads input characters one at a time using the C-function `getchar()`.
+If the character is a digit, the value of the digit is stored in the variable `yylval`, and the token name `DIGIT` is returned.
 Otherwise, the character itself is returned as the token name.

 ### 4.9.2 Using Yacc with Ambiguous Grammars